 Who?
 Matthew McFeeley, partner, Richard Buxton Solicitors, Cambridge.

 Why is he in the news?
-Represented campaign group South Lakeland Action on Climate Change – Towards Transition who, with Friends of the Earth, successfully challenged in the High Court the previous government’s decision to grant planning permission for a new coal mine in Cumbria.
+Represented campaign group South Lakeland Action on Climate Change – Towards Transition which, with Friends of the Earth, successfully challenged in the High Court the previous government’s decision to grant planning permission for a new coal mine in Cumbria.
 Shortly before the hearing, the new government conceded the claim, but West Cumbria Mining Ltd continued to defend the case.

 Thoughts on the case: ‘This was the first judgment to apply the Supreme Court’s Finch judgment (which held that Environmental Impact Assessment of fossil fuel projects must assess “downstream” emissions from using the extracted fuel).
 But the High Court also found that the planning permission was unlawful for other reasons.
 The judgment’s longer-term impact may well turn on those other points.
 In particular, the court noted the “muddle” in the reasoning which led to the conclusion that the coal mine would be “carbon neutral”.